Bhurva6/manufacturing-insights-dashboard/README.md

 ## 🔗 Live Demo

-Access the live application at: [Your Streamlit Cloud URL]
+Access the live application at: [Manufacturing Insights Dashboard](https://manufacturing-insights-dashboard.streamlit.app/)

+*Note: The app URL will be available after deployment.
+It typically follows the format: `https://[app-name]-[random-string].streamlit.app`*

 ## 📈 Usage